afroozsheikh/afroozsheikh.github.io/_pages/about.md

 <!-- <font size="4.5"> -->
 <!-- As an AI enthusiast, I am genuinely passionate about the advancements and potential of artificial intelligence, which fuels my drive to continuously learn and grow in this field. -->

+I'm a Master of Research Student at Macquarie University, School of Computing Science, advised by Prof. Amin Beheshti and Dr. Dr Xuyun Zhang.

+My research interests lie generally in the area of Machine Learning with a focus on Graph Representation Learning, Graph Neural Networks, and Natural Language Processing.

 I did my undergraduate studies at Isfahan University of Technology, Isfahan, Iran, from 2018-2023 where I worked as a Research Assistant in <a href='https://malekilab.ir/'>Complex Networks & Data Analysis Lab </a> on diagnosing Autism Spectrum Disorder using Graph Neural Networks from brain fMRI data under Supervision of <a href='https://zmaleki.iut.ac.ir/'>Dr. Zeinab Maleki</a> and <a href='https://shayegh.iut.ac.ir/'>Dr. Farzaneh Shayegh </a>.

 Throughout my undergraduate studies, I actively engaged in various projects involving <b>Computer Vision</b> and <b>Natural Language Processing (NLP)</b> and contributed to two published research papers, one focusing on the multi-label detection of ocular diseases, and the other involving sentiment analysis of COVID-related tweets utilizing a combination of BERT-based models and fuzzy fusion methods.
 For more information regarding my research, work and teaching experiences, kindly refer to my CV.

-My research interests lies in Graph Representation Learning, Computer Vision, and Natural Language Processing.
-Currently, I am actively seeking research positions that align with these areas of interest.

 In my spare time, I enjoy reading books and watching movies that make me reflect on myself and life.
 I love playing the piano, spending time with friends and engaging in regular exercise.